-3.12.1 Using the simulator
+3.11.1 Using the simulator

-The simulator is enabled by setting the environment variable NUMBA_ENABLE_CUDASIM to 1 prior to importing Numba.
+The simulator is enabled by setting the environment variable NUMBA\ENABLE\CUDASIM to 1.
 CUDA Python code may then be executed as normal.
 The easiest way to use the debugger inside a kernel is to only stop a single thread, otherwise the interaction with the debugger is difficult to handle.
-For example, the kernel below will stop in the thread <<<(3,0,0), (1,0,0)>>>:
+For example, the kernel below will stop in the thread <<<(3,0,0), (1, 0, 0)>>>: